BACK TO INDEX

 Internal reports

 1. E.D.
 Sontag.
 Examples of computation of exact moment dynamics for chemical reaction networks.
 Technical report, arXiv:1612.02393, 2016.
-[PDF] Keyword(s): systems biology, biochemical networks, stochastic systems, chemical master equation, chemical reaction networks, moments, molecular networks, complex-balanced networks.
+[PDF] Keyword(s): systems biology, reaction networks, stochastic systems, chemical master equation, reaction networks, reaction networks, moments, molecular networks, complex-balanced networks.

 Abstract: